Standard Conditions of Hire

 These standard conditions apply to all bookings of North Barrow Hall.
 If you are in any doubt as to the meaning of any of the conditions, please consult the booking secretary on 01963 240010, or firstname.lastname@example.org.

-Responsibility: The hirer must be over the age of 18 and accepts the responsibility for all the conditions required for hiring the hall.
+Responsibility: The hirer must be over the age of 21 and accepts the responsibility for all the conditions required for hiring the hall.
 This requires the hirer to be on the premises at all times when the public is present and ensuring that all the conditions are met relating to the management and supervision of the premises.
 The Hirer, during the period of the hiring, will be responsible for the good care of the premises, the fabric and the contents, health and safety of themselves and all members of their group, including proper supervision of car parking arrangements so as to avoid obstruction of the lane outside and all exits from the premises.
 The hirer should make good, or pay for any damage to the hall and/or contents (including accidental damage) which exceeds the £50 deposit which will be cashed if necessary.
+Deposit for a party of teenagers rises to £500, see below.
+Any equipment brought to the hall is the hirer's responsibilty.
+The committee does not accept any liabilty for items belonging to the hirer.
+All events must be finished by 12 midnight including clearing away.

 Use of premises: The hirer must not use the premises for any other purpose than that described in the hiring agreement on the booking form.
 Please inform the booking secretary before bringing any extra equipment to the hall.
 Nothing should be affixed to the walls, doors, floors or ceiling of the building, without permission from a committee member.
 Hirers are reminded that they are responsible for any accident or injury arising out of the activity for which they have booked the premises.
 It is the responsibility of the hirer to ensure that the premises are safe for the purpose for which they intend to use them.